N-A-D/Rift/README.md

 Entities are primary keys (column indices) into a transposed table of component types, where each row of the table is a different type.
 Systems query for the entities they need using a list of component types and submit a function that performs a transformation on those entities.

 The idea to group entities based on their components is related to indexing in relational databases.
-The library makes use of sparse integer sets to speed up the search for entities with certain components.
+The library makes use of sparse integer sets to store entities with certain components.
 For more information about sparse integer sets visit https://programmingpraxis.com/2012/03/09/sparse-sets/

 Parallelization is available in a limited capacity (see the following note) with the `rift::EntityManager::par_for_entities_with` member.
 Use of this member function requires C++17 as it makes use of the standard's parallelized implementation of `std::for_each`.